CommunityNHS IVF Eligibility CalculatorAbout us

 Is egg freezing available on the NHS?

-Well, there are certain situations in which the NHS will fund egg freezing.
-One example is when undergoing treatment for a medical condition - like cancer - that could negatively impact your fertility.
+Yes, there are certain situations in which the NHS will fund egg freezing.
+One example is when undergoing treatment for a medical condition — like cancer — that could negatively impact your fertility.

 However, even if you are covered by the NHS, funding might not be available for the full length of time you wish to store your eggs — so always double check the length of time funding will cover.